mcevik0/sdx-lc/README.md

 ## Overview

+SDX Local Controller (sdx-lc) is a per-OXP (Open eXchange Point) component responsible for interfacing the OXP network Orchestrator, or OXPO.
+The SDX-LC uses the OXPO's API to submit service requests and retrieve topology data and converts the output to the SDX data model before pushing the data to the SDX Controller.

-SDX Local Controller (sdx-lc) is a swagger-enabled Flask server server based on the [swagger-codegen] project.
-SDX-LC uses [connexion] library on top of Flask.
+SDX-LC is a swagger-enabled Flask server based on the [swagger-codegen] project, and uses [connexion] library on top of Flask.

 SDX-LC provides a REST API that other services can use.
 Once SDX-LC is up and running (see below), navigate to